 The most famous part of the Hagia Sophia interior is the upper section where the galleries are found.
 Fantastic, ancient Byzantine mosaics are everywhere.
 The shapes vary as time has taken its toll on the old walls so many pieces are incomplete.
 The most famous mosaic is the Deësis Mosaic depicting a triumphant Christ flanked by Virgin Mary and John the Baptist.
 You can spend hours and hours exploring the grounds to see the remains of what was once one of the most important religious buildings of the region.

 Even though Hagia Sophia has been a popular attraction for a long time, Dan Brown's 'Inferno' has truly helped spike the interest.
 Not only because it’s a beautiful building but because of the legends that surround it and the infamous tombs.
 The fact that this holy building has served as a center of prayer for Pagan, Christian Orthodox and Sunni Islam, makes it even more interesting.

 In the buildings adjacent to the cathedral lies the remains of five Ottoman Sultans.
 These tombs have also undergone major restorations.
 The findings during restoration have confirmed previous ideas and provided new information about the Ottoman culture.
 Many have also tried to uncover the hidden secrets of what lies beneath the church.
 Some believe that the areas below the building, which are completely submerged in water, contain secrets worth exploring.
 A few have taken a dive to see the reservoirs and found historical artefacts as well as two passageways.
 Unfortunately, these have been closed off and are no longer subject for exploration.

-To see this marvelous building and make up your own mind about its legends, secrets and one-of-a-kind artworks, stay at the Radisson Blu Hotel, Istanbul Pera.
-It’s the perfect place to relax after a day of exploration and enticing history.
+To see this marvelous building and make up your own mind about its legends, secrets and one-of-a-kind artworks, choose from one of 9 Radisson Blu hotels as your base.